OxideMod/Oxide.Docs/docs/guides/developers/plugin-guidelines.md

 ### 8.4 Stay Updated with Oxide Updates

-Oxide Mod and game updates can often cause plugins<sup><a href="/glossary#plugins">[3]</a></sup> to break.
+Oxide Mod and game updates can often cause plugins to break.
 Keeping your plugin updated ensures your users don't experience unexpected downtime.
 If you're aware of an update that may take some time to adjust to, communicate this to your users to manage expectations.

-You've now walked through the key guidelines for developing Rust plugins<sup><a href="/glossary#plugins">[3]</a></sup> using the Oxide Mod framework.
+You've now walked through the key guidelines for developing Rust plugins using the Oxide Mod framework.
 These guidelines cover important areas including naming conventions, commenting, error handling, efficiency, code structure, versioning, documentation, and respectfulness in coding practices.

-Writing plugins<sup><a href="/glossary#plugins">[3]</a></sup> is not just about making something functional; it also involves creating code that's clean, efficient, easy to read, and respectful of the game environment.
-By adhering to these guidelines, you will produce plugins<sup><a href="/glossary#plugins">[3]</a></sup> that are robust, maintainable, and provide a positive experience for both server admins and players.
+Writing plugins is not just about making something functional; it also involves creating code that's clean, efficient, easy to read, and respectful of the game environment.
+By adhering to these guidelines, you will produce plugins that are robust, maintainable, and provide a positive experience for both server admins and players.

-Don't forget to also check out our "Best Practices" section of the documentation for further insights on writing excellent plugins<sup><a href="/glossary#plugins">[3]</a></sup>.
+Don't forget to also check out our "Best Practices" section of the documentation for further insights on writing excellent plugins.

 Congratulations on reaching the end of this guide!
-You're now ready to develop your own Rust plugins<sup><a href="/glossary#plugins">[3]</a></sup> with the Oxide Mod framework in an effective and respectful manner.
+You're now ready to develop your own Rust plugins with the Oxide Mod framework in an effective and respectful manner.
 Happy coding!